whennemuth/bu-wp-assets-olap-client/shibboleth/README.md

    Make an entry in your host file.
 This should match the host portion of the "SERVER_NAME" value in use further below.
    In this case we are borrowing (and impersonating) an existing IDP configuration for kuali.

-   - *(NOTE: Once a ticket is put in to have the desired shibboleth configuration installed at the IDP, the value reflecting a portion of the entity_id can be used instead.
-Also, the ec2 option for stack creation can be revisited at this point if route53 is involved and BU networking can delegate name resolution to it - SEE: INC13537073)*
+   - *(NOTE: Once a ticket is put in to have the desired shibboleth configuration installed at the IDP, the AssertionConsumerService location values in the samlMeta.xml provided will reflect what can be used instead.
+Also, the ec2 option for stack creation can be revisited at this point to involve route53 and BU networking can delegate name resolution to it - SEE: INC13537073)*

    ```
    127.0.0.1	warren.kualitest.research.bu.edu